somrajroy/CloudLandingZone/README.md

  * Makes cloud adoption faster for app/data/ML teams. <br/>
  * Keeps costs, access, and risks under control. <br/>

-While the specific services, naming conventions, and implementation details differ across GCP, AWS, and Azure, the fundamental purpose and architectural principles of a cloud landing zone remain consistent: to deliver a secure, compliant, scalable, and well-governed foundation that accelerates cloud adoption and supports diverse workloads. <br/>
+While the specific services, naming conventions, and implementation details differ across CSP's, the fundamental purpose and architectural principles of a cloud landing zone remain consistent: to deliver a secure, compliant, scalable, and well-governed foundation that accelerates cloud adoption and supports diverse workloads.  <br/>

 # Cloud-Agnostic Core Elements of a Landing Zone
 These foundational elements apply across all major cloud providers — AWS, Azure, and GCP — ensuring secure, scalable, and consistent cloud adoption: <br/>